 Fitness services (e.g., gym pass, fitness lessons, pool pass, etc.)

-Reimbursement of post-secondary courses after successful completion and there is Board approval prior to commencement of the course.
+Reimbursement of post-secondary courses after successful completion and there is Board approval prior to commencement of the course

 Physical fitness equipment (after one month has passed since purchase).
 The Board may approve additional requests as it sees fit.